openSUSE/docker-containers/derived_images/portus/README.md

   * `PORTUS_INIT_COMMAND`: you can set this environment variable with the command that you'd like to run.
 For example, if you want to run crono, you can set it to "bin/crono".
+  * `PORTUS_BACKGROUND`: you can set this environment to true in order to indicate that the process to be executed is the rails runner `bin/background.rb` (that is, the background process).
+This is a shortcut for `PORTUS_INIT_COMMAND=rails r /srv/Portus/bin/background.rb`.

 You can also pass further environment variables to configure Portus as described [here](http://port.us.org/docs/Configuring-Portus.html#override-specific-configuration-options).